ansys/pyansys-quarto-cheatsheet/doc/source/getting-started.rst

 .. important::

     The output of the code cell is displayed by default.
-To disable the output, use the `execute` option.
+To turn off the output, use the `execute` option.

     To disable the output of individual or multiple code cells, utilize the `output` option within the code cell.